avakeerak/goph419-f2025-lab00-stAK/README.md

 *Instructor:* B. Karchewski
 *Author:* Ava Keerak

-An example rpository setup for a simple Python package.
+An example repository setup for a simple Python package.